paulorobertoalmeida/todo-pinia-supabase/newREADME.md

 # First Day:

-Setting up the application and create the Sign in / Sign up connections.
+Setting up the application and create the Sign in / Sign up